pquinones/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 ![alt text](../../img/part3-cdeairflowjob-4.png)

 ### Summary

-{more on spark jobs in CDE}
+Cloudera Data Engineering (CDE) is a serverless service for Cloudera Data Platform that allows you to submit batch jobs to auto-scaling virtual clusters.
+CDE enables you to spend more time on your applications, and less time on infrastructure.

-In the process, you improved your code for reusability by modularizing your logic into functions, and stored those functions as a utils script in a CDE Files Resource.
-You also leveraged your Files Resource by storing dynamic variables in a parameters configurations file and applying a runtime variable via the Arguments field.
+In these labs you improved your code for reusability by modularizing your logic into functions, and stored those functions as a util in a CDE Files Resource.
+You leveraged your Files Resource by storing dynamic variables in a parameters configurations file and applying a runtime variable via the Arguments field.
 In the context of more advanced Spark CI/CD pipelines both the parameters file and the Arguments field can be overwritten and overridden at runtime.

-In order to improve performance you translated the PySpark UDF into a Pandas UDF.
-You created a CDE Python Resource and attached it to the CDE Job Definition in order to use Pandas and other Python libraries in your PySpark job.
+You then used Apache Airflow to not only orchestrate these three jobs, but execute them in the context of a more complex data engineering pipeline which touched resources in AWS.
+Thanks to Airflow's large ecosystem of open source providers, you can also operate on external and 3rd party systems.

 Finally, you ran the job and observed outputs in the CDE Job Runs page.
 CDE stored Job Runs, logs, and associated CDE Resources for each run.
 This provided you real time job monitoring and troubleshooting capabilities, along with post-execution storage of logs, run dependencies, and cluster information.

-Each CDE virtual cluster includes an embedded instance of Apache Airflow.
-With Airflow based pipelines users can specify their Spark pipeline using a simple python configuration file called the Airflow DAG.

-A basic CDE Airflow DAG can be composed of a mix of hive and spark operators that automatically run jobs on CDP Data Warehouse (CDW) and CDE, respectively; with the underlying security and governance provided by SDX.
+You will explore Monitoring and Observability in more detail in the next labs.

 ### Useful Links and Resources